jaehoonkim/sentinel/README.md

 ## How to install?

-Use manifest files in this github to install Server & Client.
+Use manifest files in this github to install Manager & Agent.

-### Server
+### Manager

-You need to have MariaDB 10.0 and above to install sudoRy server.
+You need to have MariaDB 10.0 and above to install sudoRy manager.
 Recommand using bitnami Mariadb helm chart to install Mariadb in your Kubernetes cluster.
 Once you install Mariadb and get host/port/user informatin to configre in "environment.yaml".

 ```console
 data: